sdballpark/visionverse/README.md

 # VisionVerse - AI-Powered Image-to-Poem Generator

-A modern web application that generates beautiful poems based on uploaded images using AI.
+## API Integration

+The application uses the Gemini API to generate poems based on images.
+The API key is loaded from the .env file and used to authenticate requests to the Gemini API.

 ## Features